gammasim/simtools/docs/source/getting_started.rst

 gammasim-tools is under rapid development and not ready for production use.
 It will be made available in future using the conda packaging system.
-For now, expert users please follow the installation procedures for developers.
+For now, expert users should follow the installation procedures for developers.

 Installation for Developers